 How to Read a Window Sticker

-We’ve all seen window stickers, how do you read one?!
+We’ve all seen window stickers, but how do you read one?!

 How to read a window sticker